sosiristseng/reading/posts/research/zotero/index.md

 [Storage space is limited](https://www.zotero.org/storage) (300MB) for the free plan.

-If you want to attach more pdf files or dataset you could set up a synced folder in the cloud storage.[^1] The steps are listed below.
+If you want to attach more pdf files or dataset you could set up a custom folder using [ZotFile](http://zotfile.com/) attachment manager.[^1] Often this folder will sync with the cloud storage.

-[ZotFile](http://zotfile.com/) is an attachment manager for Zotero.
+The steps are:

 - Download the `.xpi` file for ZotFile and install it via the Zotero interface.
 Restart Zotero.
+- In the zotero main program preference
+  - Sync -> settings -> untick `Sync attachments in my library`
+  - Advanced -> Set `Linked attachment base directory` to your library folder.
-- In the ZotFile settings, set Location of Files to “Custom Location” and point it to the folder you created in your cloud syncing
+- In the ZotFile settings
+  - Set Location of Files to `Custom Location` and point it to your library folder.
-- Disable syncing attachment files the library in Zotero preference -> Sync -> Settings -> File Syncing
+  - (Optionally) Set `Source folder` to your download folder.

 [^1]: <https://www.nrel.colostate.edu/set-up-best-reference-manager>

 ## Other plugins